AWSDDFileLogger

 Objective-C

-@property (nonatomic, strong, readonly) id<AWSDDLogFileManager> logFileManager;
+@property (nonatomic, strong, readonly) id<AWSDDLogFileManager> _Nonnull logFileManager;

 Swift

-var logFileManager: AWSDDLogFileManager! { get }
+var logFileManager: AWSDDLogFileManager { get }

 • When using a custom formatter you can set the logMessage method not to append \n character after each output.
 This allows for some greater flexibility with custom formatters.
 Default value is YES.